Moxidectin: Pharmacology

 Moxidectin is very lipophilic, which causes it to have a high volume of distribution.
 Moxidectin concentrates in the animal's adipose tissue, from where it is released for up to two months following administration.

 In goats, the oral bioavailability of moxidectin is 2.7 times lower, and the half-life is 1.8 times shorter than in sheep.

 Chemistry

 Moxidectin, a macrocyclic lactone of the milbemycin class, is a semisynthetic derivative of nemadectin, which is a fermentation product of the bacterium Streptomyces cyanogriseus subsp. noncyanogenus.

 History

 In the late 1980s, an American Cyanamid Company agronomist discovered the Streptomyces bacteria from which moxidectin is derived in a soil sample from Australia.

 Two companies filed patents for moxidectin: Glaxo Group and the American Cyanamid Company; in 1988, all patents were transferred to American Cyanamid.
 In 1990, the first moxidectin product was sold in Argentina.

-For human use, moxidectin was approved by the United States Food and Drug Administration in June, 2018 for the treatment of onchocerciasis in adults and adolescents aged 12 and older.
+For human use, moxidectin was approved by the United States Food and Drug Administration in June 2018, for the treatment of onchocerciasis in adults and adolescents aged 12 years of age and older.
 This is the first human approval worldwide.
 The license holder is the nonprofit biopharmaceutical company Medicines Development for Global Health.